Page under construction

 Dylan Thomas, Letter to Pamela Hansford Johnson May 1934

 [RICHARD HUGHES WAS AN AUTHOR AND POET MOST FAMOUS FOR THE NOVEL 'A HIGH WIND IN JAMAICA'.
-DYLAN LATER STAYED WITH HUGHES WHILE WRITING "A PORTRAIT OF THE ARTIST AS A YOUNG DOG" MORGAN GLYNDWR JONES , KNOWN AS 'GLYN', WAS A WELSH NOVELIST, POET AND HISTORIAN, HIS COLLECTION OF SHORT STORIES "THE BLUE BED" WERE WRITING AFTER ENCOURAGEMENT BY DYLAN.
+DYLAN LATER STAYED WITH HUGHES WHILE WRITING "A PORTRAIT OF THE ARTIST AS A YOUNG DOG" MORGAN GLYNDWR JONES , KNOWN AS 'GLYN', WAS A WELSH NOVELIST, POET AND HISTORIAN, HIS COLLECTION OF SHORT STORIES "THE BLUE BED" WERE WRITTEN AFTER ENCOURAGEMENT BY DYLAN.
 THE REFERENCE TO HIM AS 'GLYN GOWER JONES' IS A JOKE, HE PUBISHED UNDER THE PSEUDONYM 'M G GOWER' ]

 There were only two other sets of guests.
 Two literature students from Swansea University paying homage before the start of term and Alun Davies and his wife.
 Davies was Cat Steven’s guitarist and collaborator.
 He had been busy touring and her parents had taken the children so they could have a weekend break together.